 The SPI interface option allows the LCD module to communicate over the standard 4-wire SPI lines (SCLK, MOSI, MISO, and SS).
 Its clock is controlled by the master and is therefore able to communicate at any of the multitude of standard SPI data rates.
 The SPI interface uses Mode 3 communication in the MSB configuration.
-Multiple slaves can be connected together either using the master's slave select or daisy-chained using a synchronous Slave Select and by tying the MOSI of one module to the MISO of the next and synchronously clocking the data down the chain.
+Multiple slaves can be connected together using the master's slave select.